Decorative Cover Photo Image

 Information Sessions

-Join us for a four-week, six-credit summer program in Nepal that offers an in-depth look at the country’s diverse environmental landscapes and rich cultural heritage.
-This program combines adventurous experiential learning with a human-environment analytical framework, focusing on real-world experiences with climate change, biodiversity conservation, and sustainable development in one of the world’s most rapidly changing mountain regions.
+Combining adventurous experiential learning with a human-environment analytical framework, the program focuses on everyday experiences with climate change, biodiversity conservation efforts, and sustainable development in one of the world’s most rapidly changing countries.

-In Tsum, students will engage with the local Indigenous community to study the challenges, successes, and limitations of integrating traditional ecological knowledge into climate change adaptation and infrastructural development efforts.
-We will specifically examine the impacts of melting glaciers, rising temperatures, shifting tree lines and species habitats, and changing agricultural practices.
-Additionally, we will investigate how these environmental changes are connected to socio-cultural transformations in areas such as education, aging, and migration.
+Students and faculty will first spend several days exploring the ancient temples, historic palaces, and colorful bazaars of Kathmandu, before embarking on a 4-5 day trek to Tsum, a mountainous valley in the Manaslu Conservation Area.
+In Tsum, we will engage with the local Indigenous community to study the challenges, successes, and limitations of integrating traditional ecological knowledge into climate change adaptation and infrastructural development efforts.
+Specifically, we will examine the impacts of melting glaciers, rising temperatures, shifting tree lines and species habitats, and changing agricultural practices, and how these environmental changes are interconnected with socio-cultural transformations in Buddhist mountain landscapes.

 Location Description

-The program will begin in Kathmandu, the capital city of Nepal, and then move to Tsum, a high mountain valley in the Manaslu Conservation Area near the border with Tibet.
-Students will hike into Tsum, navigating the region’s rugged terrain and diverse ecological zones, and then take a helicopter out.
+The program will begin in Kathmandu, the capital city of Nepal, and then move to Tsum, a high mountain valley in the Manaslu Conservation Area near the bordering Tibet.

 Director